 “Think about what it says about the material,” says Brown, Assistant Professor of Mechanical Engineering & Materials Science.
 “It’s very good about responding to impacts.
 If we can figure out the properties of this material, he said, we can figure out how to use it for making helmets, bulletproof vests and sports padding.

 It’s related to a phenomenon known as shear thickening.
-Certain type of fluids will change properties dues to various stresses.
+Certain types of fluids will change properties dues to various stresses.
 But water-and-cornstarch solutions’ response to impact is unique, so Brown and his team have developed a special rheometer to measure these effects.
 A high-speed camera captures what happens when a rod is jammed into a container of the solution.
 One thing they noticed is that it actually causes cracking (see photo on the right).

 “Fluids don’t crack, so that’s one of the things that tells us it’s behaving like a solid.”